Discover the Wines of Lyon

-When you arrive at mine, you’ll be greeted with bubbles as we introduce ourselves.
+When you arrive at my place, you’ll be greeted with bubbles as we introduce ourselves.
 Groups max out at 8, that’s how many I can fit around my table!
 It’s always such a pleasure to see how each group flows, and watch as people make new friends from around the world over the course of the wine tasting.

 Each tasting is different, and I choose the wines from my cellar each time depending upon how I’m feeling that day.
-All wines are from small producers, chosen for being typical examples of their origin, representing high quality farming and winemaking.
+All wines are from small producers, chosen for being typical examples of their origin, representing high-quality farming and winemaking.
 I buy directly from the wineries so I can meet the winemakers and get to know their stories, as well as to visit the land and see the farming practices in place.
 I only work with nice people who are making good wine!

 There’s always food, and it’s always extremely good if I do say so myself.
-Meat comes from Charcuterie Sibilia, the long time Queen of Lyon’s charcuterie scene.
+Meat comes from Charcuterie Sibilia, the longtime Queen of Lyon’s charcuterie scene.
 Cheese comes from the inimitable Fromagerie Galland.
-Mr Galland gets frustrated with me because I choose the same things over and over again, and I have to explain to him that I’m trying to pick local cheeses and that Americans are often scared of intense cheeses! #notallAmericans
+Mr. Galland gets frustrated with me because I choose the same things over and over again, and I have to explain to him that I’m trying to pick local cheeses and that Americans are often scared of intense cheeses! #notallAmericans

 Your Wine Educator Caroline